neurospin-projects/2022_cambroise_surfaugment/README.md

 (http://fcon_1000.projects.nitrc.org/indi/cmi_healthy_brain_network/) or
 [BHB](https://ieee-dataport.org/open-access/openbhb-multi-site-brain-mri-
 dataset-age-prediction-and-debiasing) data.
-Then, you must provide each script the path to these data setting the `--datasetdir` parameter.
+Then, you must provide each script the path to these data setting the `--datadir` parameter.
 The data folder must contains at least 8 files:
 - **surface-lh_data.npy**: an array with 2 dimensions, the first corresponding to the subjects, the second to the different metric for each ROI.